SJ4MPIE/Studio-Ghibli-App/README.md

 ## Note

 This repo is based of a tutorial written by Tania Rascia.
-However, in the tutorial they still make use of XHR objects(XMLHttpRequest JavaScript ES5).
+However, in the tutorial they still make use of XHR objects(XMLHttpRequest).
-So I decided to update the code using the fetch() API (JavaScript ES6)
+So I decided to update the code using the fetch() API

 ## Instructions
 Just clone the repo and open index.html or run an live server